 Four years earlier, Emile Dorion, the most sought-after bachelor in Bonne Chance, built strikingly like a Viking, is tricked into marrying 16-year-old Jeanne.
 She is of the McGraeme clan, vying for the Dorion lands.
 Upon marriage, Emile and other sealers set out to the frozen wastes, only to return without him.
 Listed as dead at sea, Jeanne is widowed overnight and her uncle, Jeremiah, is left in charge of her and the estate, until she comes of age.
 Not the brightest man in the town, he falls prey to the whims and fancies of La Rue, whom is strategically a genius at manipulation.

 Now, flash forward nearly four years, several months shy of Jeanne’s coming-of-age….
 Will Maitland has arrived to inspect the local woods for a tree sample that accidentally crossed his desk back home.
 It is a strong yet flexible wood that is perfect for the construction of aeroplanes.
 Thus begins the harrowing legacy of a man embroiled in a battle with his fists and wits against nearly an entire town of misguided fools, hoodlums, the fiery Jeanne, and the dishonest notary La Rue.

 Will he acquire the rights to lumber Dorion’s acres, for which obviously the timber hails?
 Shall he secure the love interest of the novel, Jeanne?
 Will the villains tear their love asunder and wreak all sorts of absurd havoc upon Will Maitland’s business intentions?
 And is Emile Dorion truly dead, or, will he rise mysteriously from the frozen watery wastes to rip a new hole in this romantic tragedy?
-All this Rousseau adeptly interweaves to an action-packed climax, but a lame finale.
+All this Rousseau adeptly interweaves to an action-packed climax.
 A la la !!!